TylerBre/slack-spotify/README.md

 usage
 =====

+Requirements:
-Requirements: node >= v0.10.26
+- node >= v0.10.26
+- gulp >= 3.8.8
+- nodemon >= v1.2.1

-From slack account setting, create an Incoming WebHooks:
+From slack account setting, create an Incoming WebHooks and:
 - choose a channel where sending Spotify message
-- copy "config/default.json.dist" in "config/default.json" and edit "incomingWebHook" with generated "Your Unique Webhook URL"

 From slack account setting, create a Slash Commands with:
 - Command: /spotify